cvet/fonline/README.md

 *Todo: write about versioning SemVer https://semver.org and what public API included to itself*

-### Base install
+### Setup

-Clone with git this repository or use Chocolatey `choco install fonline`.
+Clone with git this repository.
-*Todo: provide BuildTools/generate-project.sh to automatically project generation*
-*Todo: write about FONLINE_PATH environment variable that globally points to fonline engine*
+Run ./setup.ps1 in the repository root in your PowerShell.
+This script interactively check your system for all requirements and helps generate new project.
+*Todo: Provide additional info for not Windows 10 users*

-### Windows Subsystem for Linux
+#### Windows Subsystem for Linux

 Main point of WSL2 for us that we can run Windows programs from Linux.
 That feature allows unify all our build scripts into one environment.